mcanlas/improv-living-guide/my-kind-of-improv.md

 Compare the following lines.

-> You're a doctor.
+> A: You're a doctor.
 I need help.
 >
-> Doc, gimme the news.
+> B: Doc, gimme the news.

 The first is something a novice improvisor might say.
 It's effective in establishing a reality and a relationship.
 But it just sounds stilted.
 It's improv-speak.